Mama Living Abroad

 Round Challah

-(Also Known As Turban Challah or Sprial Challah)
+Round Challah is Also Known As Turban Challah or Spiral Challah

 Challah is the most iconic and uniquely Jewish food.
 It is a rich braided bread served on Shabbat and holidays.
 Similar to brioche, the bread is slightly sweet and wonderfully soft inside.

-Rosh Hashanah, the Jewish New Year, is a time to reflect on the past year—and look forward to the coming one.
+Rosh Hashanah, the Jewish New Year, is a time to reflect on the past year- and look forward to the coming one.
 Celebrating Rosh Hashanah is all about tradition.
-The holiday’s festive meal can include favorites like matzo ball soup, tzimmes, apples dipped in honey, and round Challah.
+The holiday festive meal festive meal can include favorites like matzo ball soup, tzimmes, honey cake, and Challah.

 If you like Challah, try my Spelt Challah, Sweet Challah Bread, or Vegan Challah.